Dan Șova

 He graduated from the Faculty of Law (1995) and the Faculty of History (2001) of the University of Bucharest.

-On 17 September 2015, Șova was sent to court together with the former Prime Minister Victor Ponta, for acts of corruption related to the energy complexes at Rovinari and Turceni, causing damages of over 3 million lei to the Romanian state; he was cleared of those charges in May 2018.
+On 17 September 2015, Șova was sent to court together with the former Prime Minister Victor Ponta, for acts of corruption related to the energy complexes at Rovinari and Turceni.
+He was accused of receiving undue benefits, together with other defendants, through addenda to ongoing contracts with the Turceni and Rovinari energy complexes, resulting in damages of over 3 million lei to the Romanian state.
+On December 29, 2023, the Supreme Court of Cassation and Justice definitively acquitted Dan Șova in this case.

 On 26 January 2016, Șova was sued by the National Anticorruption Directorate for influence peddling in a case related to the Govora Power Station.
-On 20 June 2018, he was sentenced by the High Court of Cassation and Justice to 3 years imprisonment and €100,000 forfeiture for influence peddling in this case.
-After serving 6 months in prison, his sentence was suspended on appeal, but the case was reopened in 2019.
-On 1 March 2023, Șova was definitively sentenced by the High Court to 3 years of suspended prison in the Govora case.
+On 17 February 2026, the Supreme Court of Cassation and Justice ordered his acquittal on the grounds that the statute of limitations had expired.